A man with a big belly holding a beer glass

 1. Alcohol Equals Empty Calories

-The other reasons alcohol slows down protein synthesis are low testosterone, vitamin and mineral depletion and poor sleep.
+Not only does alcohol give you a hangover, which also makes exercise extremely difficult, but it actually lowers muscle-protein synthesis by 20 per cent even when you do exercise.
+The other reasons alcohol slows down muscle-protein synthesis are impacts on testosterone levels, vitamin and mineral depletion and poor sleep.
 But more on this later.

-3. Alcohol Lowers Testosterone and Increases Estrogen
+3. Alcohol Can Lower Testosterone and Increase Oestrogen

-Testosterone is an important hormone for muscle building and fat burning for both men and women.
+Testosterone is also an important hormone for muscle building and fat burning for both men and women.
 So if you have two drinks a day every day, your testosterone will always be lower than optimal.

 4. Alcohol Effects Quality of Sleep

 Alcohol consumption, especially at the times when you would normally sleep, can affect your quality of sleep.
 It can disrupt the sequence and duration of sleep states and affect your total sleep time.
-A good night’s sleep is essential for the rebuilding and growth process of muscle as growth hormone is released in the deepest levels of sleep.
+A good night’s sleep is essential for the rebuilding and growth process of muscle as growth hormones are released in the deepest levels of sleep.
 Without proper rest and recovery, muscle gain is affected due to low levels of growth hormone, melatonin and other hormonal imbalances.

 5. Alcohol Decreases Vitamin and Mineral Absorption